-In order for the state to ‘facilitate orderly, safe, regular and responsible migration…through the implementation of planned and well-managed migration policies’ (SDG 10.7 in United Nations 2015), as well as ‘substantially increase health financing and the recruitment, development, training and retention of the health workforce” (SDG 3.c. in United Nations 2015), the Philippines and India must secure international participation.
-The Philippine state has taken some action by introducing policies that seek to exclusively protect migrants, and to ensure safe and regular migration.
+For the state to ‘facilitate orderly, safe, regular and responsible migration…through the implementation of planned and well-managed migration policies’ (SDG 10.7 in United Nations 2015), as well as ‘substantially increase health financing and the recruitment, development, training and retention of the health workforce” (SDG 3.c. in United Nations 2015), the Philippines and India must secure international participation.
+The Philippine state has taken some action by introducing policies that seek to exclusively protect migrants and ensure safe and regular migration.
 The Philippines also has a longstanding commitment to lobbying for international change, contributing to various international policies, and are the current pilot for the ILOs Fair Recruitment program.
 While their policies are not perfect, the biggest problem faced is generally that of getting the Global North on board (Calenda 2016).
 In general, the Global North has appeared as unwilling to ratify international conventions that would provide broader rights to women, migrants and their families (Ruhs 2013).
 The Indian state has made efforts to address recruiter exploitation of nurses in Gulf migration corridors by regulating female migration rather than recruiters, which has the effect of discriminating against women and denying them their mobility.
 This is not an equitable or effective solution.

 There are also additional concerns regarding how nations can assess if they are meeting the SDG goals.
-This aspirational development agenda needs indicators, data collection and outcome measures, and international co-operation in order to determine how effective states are at addressing these various goals, and in all three areas (access to education, migration management and health worker retention) the collection of and access to reliable and comprehensive data is variable at best.
-Riley et al. (2012) have discussed the issue of data collection for the earlier MDGs with specific reference to healthcare workers and found there were 57 resource limited countries identified as needing Human Resources Information Systems (HRIS).
+This aspirational development agenda needs indicators, data collection and outcome measures, and international co-operation to determine how effective states are at addressing these various goals.
+In in all three areas (access to education, migration management and health worker retention) the collection of and access to reliable and comprehensive data is variable at best.
+Riley et al. (2012) discussed the issue of data collection for the MDGs with specific reference to healthcare workers and found there were 57 resource-limited countries identified as needing Human Resources Information Systems (HRIS).
 In response to this a Health Workforce Information Reference Group (HWIRG) was formed in 2010.
 It found that only 44% HRH crisis countries reported collecting data on health workers’ qualification and credential numbers.
 Only 23% of all systems gathered data on workforce attrition, and even when countries have some data, it is rarely used for workforce planning.
-Whilst implementing adequate measures to collect reliable data is an important means by which to assess the current situation and to develop appropriate plans to meet the SDGs, it is also an incredibly costly endeavor, and one which requires huge levels of coordination between local and national and public and private actors.
+Whilst implementing adequate measures to collect reliable data is an important means to assess the current situation and develop appropriate plans to meet the SDGs, it is an incredibly costly endeavor requiring huge levels of coordination between local and national public and private actors.
 It is therefore unlikely to be considered a priority in developing countries such as the Philippines and India.
-Again, this points to the benefits of a global commitment to address the SDGs, as organizations such as the WHO are well placed to provide funding and assistance (in the form of training researchers to collect and analyze data, and making policy recommendations).
+Again, this points to the benefits of a global commitment to address the SDGs, as organizations such as the WHO are well placed to provide funding and assistance in the form of training researchers to collect and analyze data, and make policy recommendations.
 Indeed, the presence of a WHO office in Manila and Delhi has contributed to recent data collection efforts and health workforce planning initiatives.

 Conclusion